So, the hot news in evolutionary biology is that women with sons die earlier than women with daughters.

 That actually seems reasonable.
 I feel like a mean mummy.

 As I creep across his bedroom to fetch dry trousers, there is a crunch underfoot, a silent cry of pain, and a light bulb moment.
 It wasn’t hungry babies, bacteria or even stress that killed those Finnish mums of boys.
-It was 32.7 years of picking up abandoned Lego.
+It was 32.7 years of picking up Lego.